ajb601/TaskPlan/USERSTORIES.md

 - Reminder is sent to user when it compares the time between when they should leave and the time between their locations

 # User Story 6
-USER STORY: As a user of TaskPlan, I want to be able to color code my reminders so I can visually tell the importance between my tasks.
+USER STORY: As a user, I want the TaskPlan app to have an aesthetically pleasing and visually engaging interface so that I can enjoy the app.
 ACCEPTANCE CRITERIA:
--Users can change the colors of the tasks/reminders on their lists.
--TaskPlan should save the color coding based per the user's settings.
+- Consistent Color Scheme
+- Clean Design
+- Visuals Load Efficiently